 Those that fail to transform the workplace are at risk of losing some of their best employees.
-Gallup reports that employee engagement in the US dropped from 36 percent in 2020 to 32 percent in 2022.
+That’s troubling, as Gallup reports that employee engagement in the US dropped from 36 percent in 2020 to 32 percent in 2022.
 Eighteen percent are actively disengaged.
 Globally, only 21 percent are engaged, below the 2019 peak.

 Creating positive employee experiences

-Companies can leverage operational (aka ‘O’ data) and employee experience (aka ‘X’) data — their sentiment about the technology they use, for example — for quantitative and qualitative analysis.
+Companies can leverage operational and employee experience data — their sentiment about the technology they use, for example — for quantitative and qualitative analysis.

 Research from experience management company Qualtrics shows that employees’ technology experience is playing a larger role in the overall employee experience, particularly as the digital workplace evolves.
-Over 90% of CIOs believe the IT experience is important when it comes to attracting and retaining talent and building corporate culture.
+Over 90 percent of CIOs believe the IT experience is important when it comes to attracting and retaining talent and building corporate culture.

 Qualtrics and Microsoft worked together to quantify the benefits that can arise when employees have an optimum technology setup, such as minimized downtime.
 The results of their study speak to how impactful the technology experience is on the employee experience.
 Employers that had transformed the modern workplace saw a 15-point increase in employee engagement.
 The associated Net Promoter Score (NPS) was calculated to increase by 70 points.